AerWyn81/HeadBlocks/docs/config/config.md

       amount: 1
 ```

-If `enabled`, you can define [particles](reference/particles.md) which will be displayed when the player will click on
+When enabled, you can configure [particles](reference/particles.md) that display when a player clicks on a head they've
-the head that it has already:
+already found:

-- type: particle type (you can see the list [here](reference/particles.md))
+- type: particle type (see full list [here](reference/particles.md))
-- colors: only work for REDSTONE particle type
+- colors: only works for REDSTONE particle type
   - can be a list of colors (format: 'r, g, b')
 - amount: number of particles displayed